GoogleCloudPlatform/fda-mystudies/deployment/README.md

 1. Make sure you have access to a Google Cloud environment that contains an [organization resource](https://cloud.google.com/resource-manager/docs/creating-managing-organization#acquiring) (if you don’t have an organization resource, you can obtain one by [creating](https://support.google.com/a/answer/9983832) a Google Workspace and selecting a domain)
 1. Confirm the billing account that you will use has [quota](https://support.google.com/cloud/answer/6330231?hl=en) for 10 or more projects (newly created billing accounts may default to a 3-5 project quota)
     - You can test how many projects your billing account can support by manually [creating projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and [linking them](https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project) to your billing account, if you are able to link 10 projects to your billing account then you can proceed, otherwise [request additional quota](https://support.google.com/code/contact/billing_quota_increase) (don’t forget to unlink the test projects from your billing account, otherwise your quota may be exhausted)
-1. [Create a folder](https://cloud.google.com/resource-manager/docs/creating-managing-folders) to deploy your FDA MyStudies infrastructure into (or have your Google Cloud administrator do this for you - the [`Folder Admin`](https://cloud.google.com/resource-manager/docs/access-control-folders) role for the organization is required)
+1. [Create a folder](https://cloud.google.com/resource-manager/docs/creating-managing-folders) to deploy your FDA MyStudies infrastructure into (or have your Google Cloud administrator do this for you - the [`resourcemanager.folderAdmin`](https://cloud.google.com/resource-manager/docs/access-control-folders) role for the organization is required)
 1. Confirm you have access to a user account with the following Cloud IAM roles:
     - `roles/resourcemanager.folderAdmin` for the folder you created
     - `roles/resourcemanager.projectCreator` for the folder you created